Ellsworth Historic District

-Ellsworth Historic District, also known as Ellsworth Addition, is a national historic district located at Lafayette, Tippecanoe County, Indiana.
-The district encompasses 144 contributing buildings, 1 contributing site, and 4 contributing structures in a predominantly residential section of Lafayette.
+Ellsworth Historic District, also known as Ellsworth Addition, is a national historic district located at Lafayette, Indiana.
+The district encompasses 144 contributing buildings, one contributing site, and four contributing structures in a predominantly residential section of Lafayette.
 It developed between about 1844 and 1936 and includes representative examples of Italianate, Second Empire, Queen Anne, and Bungalow / American Craftsman style architecture.
 Located in the district are the separately listed Falley Home, Moses Fowler House, and Temple Israel.
 Other notable buildings include the Second Presbyterian Church (1894–1895), Alexander House (c.
 1880), Ball Brothers House (c.
 1845), Falley Townhouse (c.
 1892), Home Block (c.
 1870), Annie Fowler House (c.
 1870), and Duplex Townhouse (c.
 1890).

 It was listed on the National Register of Historic Places in 1986.